rustnn/.github/profile/README.md

 ## RustNN

-This is the rustnn project, organized into several repositories:
+This is the rustnn project, organized into several repositories.

+Start by reading https://github.com/rustnn/rustnn-workspace/blob/main/README.md and deep-dive

 - rustnn-workspace : contains all repositories as sub repos, to work in a single, agentic-friendly space
 - rustnn : main project, Rust implementation of WebNN with a Python front-end